ebemunk/blog/content/2021-12-01-playmates/index.md

 US average is reported to be DD cup.

 I'm not quite sure how these data points were gathered to be honest, so approach with healthy skepticism.
-Majority C cup is not surprising for me.

 </div>